How do I report my child absent?

 If the school has to close due to severe weather conditions, we will notify parents and carers via:

 If you do not receive notice from us, you should always assume that the school will be open as normal for all pupils.

 Homework is set to support the children’s learning at The Lea.
 For younger children, this is generally tasks from our reading scheme.
 As children progress through the school, the tasks support other areas of the curriculum and are designed to encourage good study skills, with emphasis on reading, spellings, multiplication tables and number facts.

-Please park sensibly and with consideration to our neighbours and other pedestrians at both drop off and pick up times.
+There are no parking restrictions near the school but we ask our parents to park sensibly and with consideration to our neighbours and other pedestrians at both drop off and pick up times.
 We would like to draw your attention to the Highway Code and the rules we should all be following:

 - Rule 191 – You MUST NOT park on a crossing or in the area covered by the zig-zag lines.

 - Rule 243 – DO NOT stop or park:

 – anywhere you would prevent access for Emergency Services

 – opposite or within 10 metres (32 feet) of a junction